-MariaDB database server is an open source server that is a fork of MySQL and a drop-in replacement.
-It is now the fastest growing open source database server today.
-Over the many years, MySQL was the king of database servers for all of Linux systems.
+MariaDB database server is an open-source server that is a fork of MySQL and a drop-in replacement.
+It is now the fastest-growing open-source database server today.
+Over the many years, MySQL was the king of database servers for all Linux systems.

 Today, MariaDB is the default database server on the majority of Linux distributions, if not all.
 For those who want to test MariaDB on Ubuntu 18.04 LTS, the steps below will get you started.